xlucas/heartbleed/README.md

 heartbleed-tester
 =================

-A simple tool written with ruby designed to test for OpenSSL CVE-2014-0160 vulnerability.
+A simple tool written in Ruby wich allow testing a remote server for OpenSSL CVE-2014-0160 vulnerability.

 ## Disclaimer

 **NOTE : I will not be responsible for the damage done with this tool.
-It was written to check private servers for this specific vulnerability and measure potential user-related data leakages, and is shared as a tool for sysadmins.**
+It was written to check private servers for this specific vulnerability and measure potential user-related data leakages.
+It is shared as a tool for sysadmins.**

 ## Dependencies